gieart87/laravel-bootstrap-ui-starter-app/README.md

 Laravel8-Starter-App is a boilerplate project based on Laravel 8 Framework that you can start your project with.

+### Installation
+- Open terminal and clone the repo : `git clone git@github.com:gieart87/laravel8-bootstrap-ui-starter-app.git`
+- Go the project directory and copy the `env.example` to `.env` file
+- Update the `.env` file as you need.
+Espesially the database config
+- Run `composer install`
+- Run `php artisan db:seed` and follow the instructions (just answer some simple questions).
+You will see the admin email for login at the end of this process.
+The default password is `password`
+- Run `php artisan serve`
+- Open the browser and type `http://localhost:8000`

 ### Reference Tutorials

 - **[Laravel 8 Auth with Boostrap UI](https://www.youtube.com/watch?v=NuGBzmHlINQ)**